Omnidirectional type inference for ML: principality any way: Introduction

 \parcomment {Omnidirectionality is a framework}

 We present omnidirectionality as a general framework for inference in the presence of fragile features.
-While this paper instantiates our framework for two concrete features in \OCaml---static overloading and polymorphic object methods---its scope is broader: we expect it to extend to more richer features such as GADTs, polymorphic parameters \citep{White/polyparams@ml2023}, and more generalized static overloading \ala Swift.
+While this paper instantiates our framework for two concrete features in \OCaml---static overloading of constructors and record fields, and polymorphic object methods---its scope is broader: we expect it to extend to richer features such as GADTs, polymorphic parameters \citep{\BBpolyparams}, and more general forms of static overloading \ala Swift.

+Despite the name, omnidirectionality is not an extension of bidirectional typechecking.
+Fragile features are often handled by \emph{local} inference methods, most notably bidirectional typechecking, because they rely on the propagation of known type information; omnidirectionality addresses this same need using \emph{global} inference.

 \parcomment {Scaling to ML / let-generalization}

 Because our long-term goal is to integrate omnidirectional inference into \OCaml's typechecker, it must scale to \ML-style polymorphism.
 While the idea of suspending constraints is not new (see \cref{sec:related-work}), we show how suspended constraints can coexist with \ML \emph{local let-generalization}---an indispensable feature of \OCaml\footnote{In contrast, \Haskell only supports top-level implicit let-generalization.}---but one that makes suspended constraints uniquely difficult to implement and specify declaratively.